 What are safety innovations in industrial equipment?

-Safety innovations are technologies and design improvements that reduce risks and enhance protection in industrial environments.
-They include automation, sensors, and smart monitoring systems.
+Safety innovations are technologies and design improvements that reduce risks and enhance protection in industrial environments, including automation, sensors, and smart monitoring systems.

 How do smart sensors improve safety?